Speaker: Dr. Harvey Charles, Dr. Roberta Espinoza, Dr. Darla K. Deardorff

 While international educators address issues of cultural understanding, they historically have left issues of racism to diversity and inclusion specialists.
 But diversity and inclusion and cultural competency are inherently linked, and both require an interdisciplinary approach.
 How can one be culturally and globally competent if they are not prepared to address issues of race in their education, community and economy?
 International educators and cultural competency experts should be leaders in dismantling systemic racism, as global competency demands an understanding of all global issues, including racism.

 So how can international educators and cultural competency experts lead in crafting a vision for a post-racist world?
 How can we leverage the multiple tools that intercultural learning and cross-cultural communication provides to develop the next generation of anti-racist leaders?
 How can we work to normalize cross-cultural and intercultural diversity in the communities that we inhabit?
-Join us on November 17th as experts, Dr. Harvey Charles, Dr. Roberta Espinoza, and Dr. Darla Deardorff, discuss these pressing questions.
+Join us on November 17th as experts, Dr. Harvey Charles, Dr. Roberta Espinoza, and Dr. Darla Deardorff, discuss these pressing questions, featuring an introduction by Yolanda Zepada – Assistant Vice Provost, The Ohio State University Office of Diversity and Inclusion.

 University at Albany, SUNY